firesans/NonLatinPhotoOCR/README.md

 ### Prepare data

-- Follow the instructions in [meijieru/crnn.pytorch](<https://github.com/meijieru/crnn.pytorch>) to create lmdb datasets Use the same step to create train and val data.
+- Follow the instructions in [meijieru/crnn.pytorch](<https://github.com/meijieru/crnn.pytorch>) to create lmdb datasets.
+	Use the same step to create train and val data.

 ### Change parameters and alphabets